 The Colorado State Land Board (COSLB) manages millions of acres of state lands, their sales and leases, royalties from mining production, and the revenue that these lands produce for state programs.
-Prior to 2013, CSLB was using a combination of systems to track leases and permits, geographical data, and various accounting records, making it complicated to keep their data in sync across all departments.
+Before 2012, CSLB was using a combination of systems to track leases and permits, geographical data, and various accounting records, making it complicated to keep their data in sync across all departments.

 Colorado State Land Board Overview